nissy-dev/resume/README.md

 ### Chainer Chemistry : [PR](https://github.com/chainer/chainer-chemistry/pull/405)

 - Implemented a model of the Graph Convolutional Network for inorganic crystal systems
-- Extending the scope of the library because it is now possible to analyze not only organic molecular systems but also inorganic crystal systems
+- Extended the scope of the library because it is now possible to analyze not only organic molecules but also inorganic crystals

 ## Experiences